Laura Kenny: 2008–2012

 Kenny won the British girls under-16 scratch race title at the 2008 National Junior and Youth Track Championships as well as finishing second in the under-16 sprint.
 She also secured a sprint bronze in the junior category.
 The following year, she claimed the junior women's pursuit title at the 2009 British National Track Championships, as well as finishing second in the scratch race.
-On the road that year, she was victorious in the Essex Giro, and thus secured the title of British women's Junior Road Race champion.
-The following year, she finished fourth in the 2010 World Junior Road Race Championships, and then competed at the World Junior Track Championships, where she won gold in the omnium, and silver medals in the individual pursuit and points race.
+On the road that year, she was victorious in the Essex Giro and thus secured the title of British women's Junior Road Race champion.

+In 2010 she finished fourth in the 2010 World Junior Road Race Championships and then competed at the World Junior Track Championships, where she won gold in the omnium and silver medals in the individual pursuit and points race.
 At national-level, Kenny won the individual pursuit, points race and the 500 m time trial at the 2010 British National Junior Track Championships.
 She was then selected to compete for England at senior-level in the 2010 Commonwealth Games in Delhi, where she finished seventh in the individual pursuit.
 She was then selected for the British Olympic Academy Programme.
 At the 2010 European Championships in Pruszków, she won her first senior-level gold medal.
 Racing with teammates Katie Colclough and Wendy Houvenaghel, the trio finished first in the team pursuit, overcoming Lithuania in the final.